 Chris Johnstone (The Quireboys)

 The project gained significant momentum with the support and guidance of legendary Rolling Stones’ producer, Chris Kimsey, whose unique gifts and sensibilities helped to shape each of the tracks into a complete and finished body of work.
-Thirsty released their eponymous debut album in 2015, their second album 'Albatross' in 2016 and their third release 'Nomad' on 31 August 2018.
+Thirsty released their eponymous debut album in 2015, their second album 'Albatross' in 2016 and their third release 'Nomad' on 31 August 2018 and are currently working on their fourth album.

 THIRSTY AND THE THREE MINUTE RULE